 The Partnership is the organization responsible for assembling timely, relevant information to assist us all in achieving the highest level of health possible for our community.
 This work is central to our Mission to build the capacity of individuals and organizations to improve the health and quality of life in Carroll County – as shown in the following CHNA background.

 Community Health Needs Assessment (CHNA) Timeline

-- 1996 – A 40-person Steering Committee to lead a Community Health Assessment (AKA Needs Assessment) Project was formed by Carroll Hospital and the Carroll County Health Department,
+- 1996 – A 40-person Steering Committee to lead a CHNA project as a collaborative initiative by Carroll Hospital, Carroll County Health Department, and Carroll County Government,

 - 1998 – Eight priority need areas identified (Core Health Improvement Areas),

 - 1999 – The Partnership for a Healthier Carroll County, Inc. formed to lead Hospital, Health Department and community-wide health improvement efforts,

-- 2006 – Ongoing data tracking system (Healthy Carroll Vital Signs) established (updated bi-annually),
+- 2006 – Ongoing data tracking system, Healthy Carroll Vital Signs, established,

-- 2012 – Second comprehensive CHNA Project and prioritization process: 4 community health improvement focus areas identified,
+- 2012 – Second comprehensive CHNA project and prioritization process: 4 main community health improvement focus areas identified,

 Other Facts and Developments